 So now you know the theory lets look at the charts and draw our conclusion.

 Stock Market Trends Conclusion

-Our conclusion for the state of the Stock Market (S&P500) in June 2011 is:
+Our conclusion for the state of the Stock Market (S&P500) in this example is:

 - Long-Term Up-Trend